Horatio Nelson may have been a champion in a different field nowadays.

 show was staged by the Circulo de amistad an elite private organization.

-Then, Santa Cruz de Tenerife was only a little pearl in a vast ocean of an archipelago of seven isles.
+Then in those days, Santa Cruz de Tenerife was a little pearl in a vast ocean of an archipelago of seven isles.

 It was interesting to catch.

-Admiral Horatio Nelson's unofficial pirate ships looked ideal for the task.
+Admiral Horatio Nelson's unofficial pirate ships were ideal for the task.

 In 1797, valuable freight from America was expected to arrive in Tenerife.
-That was one more incentive for the admiral.
+That was one more incentive to sail to the Canary Isles.
 Besides, Santa Cruz looked like so easy to take.